jbhunt/parallel-pyspin/README.md

 ```

 ### 3.1.2.
 Modifying video stream properties ###
 Unlike OpenCV's VideoCapture class which uses a 'get' and 'set' class method to query and assign property values, respectively, the VideoStream class uses Python properties to get and set properties of video acquisition.
+This interface applies to the camera classes as well.

 ``` python
 >>> cap.framerate